faizahmedfarooqui/nodejs/CONTRIBUTING.md

 2. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
 3. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
-The versioning scheme we use is [SemVer](http://semver.org/).
+The versioning scheme I use is [SemVer](http://semver.org/).
 4. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.
+5. You should not use any NPM's package or module into the repository & be sure you should not have package.json or package-lock.json file anywhere in this repository.

 ## Contributor Covenant Code of Conduct